VML/new-business-netlify-cms-test/README.md

-# new-business-netlify-cms-test
+# aem-commercial-shared-styles
-Testing the Netlify CMS with the New Business static site build
+This project contains the shared style system for all commercial sites under the Northstar Architecture.
+More to come soon.